rsalesc/binaryheap-resizable/README.md

 ### But what?
 I don't want my application to be re-allocating memory for a heap all the time!

 That's why `binaryheap-resizable` got a `resizeFactor` property.
-Every time the heap data array is expanded, it's expanded to `BinaryHeap.length * 2`.
-You specify how much your array will be expanded/shrinked, so depending on your array initial size and on your demands you can control how often the application will be re-allocating memory to the heap.
+Every time the heap data array is expanded, it's expanded to `BinaryHeap.length * resizaFactor`.
+You specify how much your array will be expanded/shrinked, so depending on your array initial size and on your demands you can control how often the application will be re-allocating memory to the heap. `resizeFactor` default value is `2`.

 ### Ok.
 Since it's a binary heap, how can I control the ordering criteria?